 - The Chessmaster: None of the other Nar Shaddaa crime lords can gain an edge over him.
 He even plays Dejarik, the Star Wars equivalent of Chess.

 - Cliché Storm: Invoked.
-He created his avatar by watching schlocky crime holos and found that it was surprisingly effective.
+He created his avatar by copying schlocky crime holos and found that it was surprisingly effective.

-- Could Have Avoided This Plot: A lot of problems happen in the game as a result of GO-TO's determination to hire you to perform a job you would have already done if left alone if you were playing a Light-Side game.
-At least you can have your character call him out on this.
+- Could Have Avoided This Plot: A lot of problems happen in the game as a result of Goto's determination to hire you for a job you would have done anyway if left alone on the Light-Side path.
+You can call him out on this.

 - Expy: Goto is basically a rude and arrogant twin brother of HAL.
 He comes really close to saying "I'm afraid I can't do that".